repoze/repoze.who/README.txt

       identity, the userid of the user would be returned (which would be the same as the login name).

+  4. Metadata Provision

+      The identity of the authenticated user found during the authentication step can be augmented with arbitrary metadata.
+      For example, a metadata provider plugin might augment the identity with first, middle and last names, or a more specialized metadata provider might augment the identity with a list of role or group names.

 Response (Egress) Stages

   repoze.pam performs the following operations in the following order